Broken screen help

 Over-testing a wet or unstable screen

-If moisture exposure, ghost touch, or worsening failure is already part of the story, repeated tests can waste the time that should go toward backup or controlled next steps.
+If moisture exposure, ghost touch, or worsening failure is already part of the story, repeated testing can waste the time you should spend on backup or safer next steps.

 Extra risk

-Pressing on the spot to see what changes
+Pressing on the damaged area to see what happens

-A pressure bruise or unstable panel is not a puzzle that gets safer when you keep touching it.
-Repeating the stress condition is not neutral diagnosis.
+A bruised or unstable panel does not get safer when you keep pressing on it.
+Repeating the stress can make the damage spread.

 Worsening the evidence